TL122022/gradient-colours/README.md

-# Gradient Circle
+# Gradient Colours
-This is a gradient circle, with various vibrant colours.
+This is a gradient circle with some words and various vibrant colours.